AmrMagdy00/Valahala_Widget/README.md

 <div dir="rtl">

-## 📦 ويدجت الدردشة التفاعلي لـ Valahala
+## 📦Valahala Interactive Chat Widget

-ويدجت JavaScript حديث ومتطور لدمج نظام الدردشة المباشر في أي موقع ويب. مبني باستخدام TypeScript و Clean Architecture principles.
+A modern and advanced JavaScript widget for integrating a live chat system into any website.
+Built using TypeScript and Clean Architecture principles..

 </div>